rools32/termipod/README.md

 To install last version from master, simply clone it and run in the repository directory:

     pip install .

+And with optional modules:

+    pip install .[httpserver, fuse]

 ## Execution